lambdaclass/concrete/ROADMAP.md

 and sub-file errors became common when submodule checking landed), Phase 7
 #38b (std front-end migration, the H12 burn-down — an unchecked stdlib
-undercuts every enforcement claim), 13b (H11, the last conservation hole), then #18 (callable-values implementation) and #35 (the validation project) as the phase's exit path.
+undercuts every enforcement claim), 13b (H11, the last conservation hole), conditional Copy (Phase 7 #3 — promoted to a pre-trial prerequisite, see the external-validation gate), then #18 (callable-values implementation) and #35 (the validation project) as the phase's exit path.
 Everything else in the active list is pull-condition-gated or polish.

 13a. ✅ **DONE (2026-06-28) — wildcard/discard and nested-scope locals no longer